tunghng/data-viz-proj/README.md

 ### `big_tech_companies.csv`

-This file contains 45,089 samples, detailing stock prices (open price, close price, etc.) for each company, except for Tesla and Meta, which were not publicly traded for part of the period examined.
+This file maps the stock symbols to company names and contains 14 samples, one for each company included in the study.

 | Variable    | Class     | Description                  |
 |-------------|-----------|------------------------------|